UC-Secure Star DKG for Non-Exportable Key Shares with VSS-Free Enforcement: The NXK and KeyBox Setting

 In our NXK setting, a corrupted party may delegate witness-bearing computation to a state-continuous KeyBox instance.
 By Assumption~\ref{assump:tee-continuity}, such an instance cannot be rolled back or forked to answer the same commitment under two different challenges, and therefore extraction strategies that fundamentally depend on rewinding are not implementable at the hardware boundary.
-Note that state continuity is a strong assumption and real implementations may require additional mechanisms to prevent rollback/forking-style state-continuity attacks \cite{Lore[25]}.
-In practice state continuity can be approximated using a monotonic freshness mechanism (e.g., hardware-backed monotonic counters in secure NVRAM/TPM, trusted time, or a server-maintained freshness oracle; details follow).
+Note that state continuity is a strong assumption that real implementations may only approximate, and may require additional mechanisms to prevent rollback/forking-style state-continuity attacks \cite{Lore[25]}.
+In practice state continuity can be approximated using a monotonic freshness mechanism---e.g., hardware-backed monotonic counters in secure NVRAM/TPM, trusted time, or a server-maintained freshness oracle; details follow below.

+Even under approximate state continuity, a single rollback of the KeyBox's mutable operation state can---in a na\"{\i}ve design that samples and stores prover nonces---enable Schnorr special-soundness extraction and thus catastrophic disclosure of the resident share.
+To eliminate this specific failure mode, LinOS (Fig.~\ref{LinOS}) derives all Fischlin prover nonces deterministically from a static, rollback-invariant seed~$\seed$ stored inside the KeyBox (Assumption~\ref{assump:seed-integrity}) and session-bound inputs $(\sid,K,i)$.
+Under this derivation, replaying the same session after rollback reproduces the same nonces and hence the same proof transcript; and distinct sessions yield pseudorandomly independent nonces under PRF security (Lemma~\ref{lem:rollback-robust}).
+This is a targeted hardening: it removes the ``one rollback $\Rightarrow$ key disclosure'' vector, but does not by itself close all state-continuity gaps (Remark~\ref{rem:rollback-scope}).

 \begin{definition}[State-continuity failure event and parameter] \emph{Let $\Bad_{\mathsf{sc}}$ denote the event that, in a given execution, some KeyBox instance violates Assumption~\ref{assump:tee-continuity}, i.e., its sealed state is rolled back to a prior value or forked/cloned into two independently queryable continuations from the same prior state.
-In a concrete deployment that approximates state continuity with an anti-rollback mechanism, let $\varepsilon_{\mathsf{sc}}(\lambda)$ be any bound (over all randomness, faults, and adversarial actions) on $\Pr[\Bad_{\mathsf{sc}}]$ for the lifetime of an execution at security parameter $\lambda$.} \end{definition}
+In a concrete deployment that approximates state continuity with an anti-rollback mechanism, let $\varepsilon_{\mathsf{sc}}(\lambda)$ be any bound taken over all randomness, faults, and adversarial actions, on $\Pr[\Bad_{\mathsf{sc}}]$ for the lifetime of an execution at security parameter $\lambda$.} \end{definition}

 \begin{lemma}[Additive degradation under approximate state continuity] Consider any security statement in this paper proved in the $\FKeyBox$-hybrid model under Assumption~\ref{assump:tee-continuity}, yielding an advantage bound of the form $\negl(\lambda)$.
 In a concrete realization in which Assumption~\ref{assump:tee-continuity} holds except with probability at most $\varepsilon_{\mathsf{sc}}(\lambda)$ (Definition~\ref{def:bad-sc}), the corresponding advantage bound becomes $\negl(\lambda)+\varepsilon_{\mathsf{sc}}(\lambda)$. \end{lemma}